mwaboff/BoffMVC/README.md

 **Controllers**: `app/controller`
 * Please note that Controllers should extend `ApplicationController` and run `manageRequest()` after the class definition.
 * Controllers should match the naming format `PageController` where `Page` is what you expect to see in the URL.
 For example, `example.com/?page=user` would map to `UserController`.
+* Note that if a controller does not exist, the router will default to the `HomeController`.
 **Models**: `app/model`
 * Note what I mentioned earlier regarding the split between Models and Model Managers.
 * The naming convention should meet this pattern: `User` and `UserManager`.